|Start||September 14, 2020|

 Brian is a composer and multi-instrumentalist based in Berlin.
 As a vocalist and lyricists he has numerous published collaborations released on labels such as Planet Mu, Airflex and Kinnego Records.
 As a co founder of ...

 Philip is a professional producer and mixing engineer.
-His studio Copilco Productions is based in ...
+His studio Copilco Productions is ...

 Christopher Jarman has 20 years professional music industry experience which has led to a variety of musical personas across many genres as Kamikaze Space Programme, Dot Product and Raiden.
 He has amassed over 150 ...